 - Now add the sauce to the pan and mix them up really well.
 Allow it to simmer at very low heat.
 The warmth of the sauce is very much needed.

-- Plate up by taking the chicken from the grill and pour the sauce over the meat.
+- Plate up by taking the chicken from the grill and pouring the sauce over the meat.

 - Serve with a side of veggies or roasted potatoes.